Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Broader Impact

-\textbf{Security.} Using crowdsourced hardware makes Learning@home susceptible to attacks from malicious participants.
+Using crowdsourced hardware makes Learning@home susceptible to attacks from malicious participants.
 There are multiple attack vectors already known in P2P community: denial of service attacks, Sybil attacks, Eclipse attacks and more \cite{urdaneta2011survey, sybil_attacks_dht, dos_resistance, sybil_nodes}.
-Fortunately, there are variations\footnote{If a reader wishes to learn more about DHT security, we recommend starting with \citet{urdaneta2011survey}} of the DHT protocol that make it resistant to said attacks.
+Fortunately, there are variations of the DHT protocol that make it resistant to said attacks: if a reader wishes to learn more about DHT security, we recommend starting with \cite{urdaneta2011survey}.

 Another source of vulnerability stems from the sequential nature of neural networks.
-If a single expert were to return incorrect outputs or gradients, it could compromise the outputs of the entire network and even poison adjacent nodes through backpropagation.
+If a single expert were to return incorrect (e.g. NaN) outputs or gradients, it could compromise the outputs of the entire network and even poison adjacent nodes through backpropagation.
 Recent studies expose similar attack patterns on federated learning systems \cite{bagdasaryan2018backdoor, bhagoji2018analyzing}.

 The redundant nature of mixture-of-experts layers provides some degree of resistance against those attacks.
 A single malicious expert will only affect a small fraction of inputs that pass through this specific expert.
 Furthermore, a trainer with access to predictions from multiple experts could provide a higher degree of robustness by using statistical techniques (e.g., by ignoring outlier gradients).
 However, such techniques need to be carefully designed so as not to introduce harmful side effects.